 So now let’s get to the actual products.

 Plusinno Kids Fishing Kit

 This Plusinno combo set comes with everything a young angler needs.
-It features a spincast reel, a tackle box loaded with hooks, lures, bobbers, sinkers and more.
+It features a spin cast reel, and a tackle box loaded with hooks, lures, bobbers, sinkers, and more.
 And it comes with a great quality travel bag for easy transport.

 Your child will feel like a pro with this excellent kit just for them.

 Choose from a 47.24″ or 59.05″ long telescopic rod, which is flexible and perfect for young ones to get a good grasp on their casting technique.
 Amazon reviewers praise it for its quality and report that it is great for kids as young as 2 and up to 10 years old.

 It’s very reasonably priced, and really, you just can’t go wrong with this set.